-Plasma and electrochemical polishing
+Plasma polishing and electropolishing

-Plasma polishing and electropolishing are electrochemically ablative processes for cleaning, fine deburring and polishing of metallic workpieces.
-The processes can be used to clean welds, remove tarnish and polish surfaces.
 The surface of plasma and electrochemical polished workpieces convinces with highest purity, sustainable corrosion resistance and a noble appearance with high gloss.
 Because of these properties, these processes are often used in various industries, such as medical technology, semiconductors, aerospace, and watches and jewelry.

 Highest purity